elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture03_assembly2.md

   POP {t0, t1, t2}        # Copy the values from the stack, back into t0, t1, and t2
 ```

-A stack has one associated register called the *stack pointer* (the ABI convention is to use register `x2`/`sp`).
+A stack has one associated register called the *stack pointer* (the RISC-V ABI convention is to use register `x2`/`sp`).
 This register always holds the address to the *top of the stack*, i.e., where the last value was pushed.
 The stack pointer needs to be initialized to point at *the end of* some memory area that is known to be free (called the *bottom of the stack*).
 By convention, the stack grows downward, from higher to lower memory addresses.
 Then, when we need to store a value (let's say a 4 byte integer) on the stack, we can store it in memory, at the address held by `sp`, and then reduce the address stored in `sp` by 4 bytes.

 On many architectures, *push* and *pop* are actual instructions, implemented by the hardware, but in RISC-V it is done explicitly with existing instructions.
 To push register `t0` to the stack, you would write: